near/docs/docs/3.tutorials/auction/0-intro.md

 ---
 id: introduction
-title: NEAR Zero to Hero
+title: A Step-by-Step Guide to Mastering NEAR
 sidebar_label: Introduction
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this Zero to Hero series, you'll learn how to build a Web3 application from start to finish on NEAR.
+Welcome!
+In this guide we will help you navigate NEAR tech stack, so you can build Web3 applications from start to finish in no-time.

-We'll start by cloning a simple auction smart contract and slowly add features by introducing new concepts as we go.
+We'll start from a simple auction contract and slowly build on top of it a full Web3 application to carry on-chain auctions.

 By the time you finish this tutorial, you will have learned how to use several key primitives and concepts along the way:

-- Building a smart contract
+- Building and testing a contract
-- Testing a contract in a realistic environment
+- Deploying, updating and locking a contract
-- Deploying and locking a contract
+- Creating a frontend to interact with the contract
+- Using an indexing API to keep track of the contract's activity
+- Creating a factory to deploy new contracts

 <!-- - Making cross-contract calls
 - Using Non-Fungible Tokens